mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         Update internal state after applying changes to parameters

         This function should be invoked when attributes (obtained via traverse) are modified in some way.
-The obect can then update its internal state so that derived quantities are consistent with the change.
+The object can then update its internal state so that derived quantities are consistent with the change.